NEONScience/NEON-Data-Skills/_posts/DATAVIZ/2015-05-19-R_shiny_basic_lesson.md

 ## What kinds of applications can I build with Shiny?
 There are many options!
 Here are a few ways we have used Shiny:

-* <a href="https://cklunch.shinyapps.io/terms_app/">Keep track of NEON data product numbers and related information, like terms and units</a>
 * <a href="http://www.neoninc.org/data-resources/get-data/data-product-availability">Display the upcoming availability of NEON data products</a>
 * Create applications to read in files and output data sheets for NEON field crews
 * Visualize NEON data